lseelenbinder/armsim/journal.markdown

   - References:
     - [http://golang.org/doc/code.html]()
     - [http://golang.org/doc/effective_go.html]()
-2. Implement RAM (Time: 1.0 hours)
+2. Implement RAM (Time: 2.0 hours)
-  - The implementation of RAM was fairly straight-forward.
-The concept is simple and concise.
-However, the testing was a bit of a challenge because Go is very type safe and intrinsically prevents many standard type-related bugs.
+  - The implementation of RAM was fairly straight-forward until I got to the HalfWords and Words.
+Testing also posed a bit of a challenge because Go is very type safe and intrinsically prevents many standard type-related bugs;
+    hence, my test cases can be much shorter and consise.
+  - Implementing HalfWords and Words proved difficult.
+Because the base unit is the byte, I needed to split up the words so I could store them contiguously as bytes.
+This required shifts, casting, and additions.
-  - Note: Again, a lot of my time was spent learning Go best practices and testing procedures.
+  - Note: Again, some of my time was spent learning Go best practices and testing procedures.
 After this, I hope that the learning curve for Go will be surmounted.
   - References: